AlaynaCarlin/Red-Server/README.md

 # Class & Sass Server
 [server for Class & Sass makeup review app.
-Users can leave reviews makeup products they have tried and search other user's posts.]
+Users can leave reviews for makeup products they have tried and search other user's posts.]

 Technology Used: